qiuxintao101/cobra/docs/detail.rst

 Here a few typical use cases, which we will extend regularly in the future if the need arises:

-1. I received an error, and the pipeline did not finish.
+1. Why the CoBRA need to use an config.yaml, metasheet.csv to setup the run?
+Why not just simply use the command to setup the run?

   As explained in Section :ref:`docs-errors`, you first have to identify and fix the error.
 Rerunning then becomes trivially easy: just restart *Snakemake*, it will start off where it left off: at the step that produced that error.

-2. I received an error, and I do not see any error message.
+2. I received an error, what should I do?

+  If see

   First, check the cluster output and error files if you run *CoBRA* in cluster mode.
 They mostly contain an actual error message or at least the print the exact command that resulted in an error.
 If you executed locally or still cannot find the error message, see below for guidelines.

 3. I want to rerun a specific part of the pipeline only.